ModelEarth/community/challenge/how/README.md

-#How to Prepare a Winning Entry
+#How to Create a Winning Entry

 ##Start early and recruit talent for your team